 Experience gains from crafting an item can be found under the blue CRAFT button on the bottom left.
 The amount of experience gained will always be the same.
 There is no way to increase or decrease that value on a single craft.
 Everything in Furnishing will provide some kind of experience when crafted, however there are a few things that are better than others.

 All the crafting for Furnishing use static recipes.
 If you wish to craft something then you will need exact materials.
 There is no alternative resource that you may use in place of another resource.

 Furnishing also makes use of Schematics.
 Schematics are items that you salvage to learn how to craft a furnishing item.
 By leveling up Furnishing you will only learn about 25% of the recipes, the other 75% will require you to seek out the schematics if you wish to learn them all.

-Information in this section contains what I feel is a way to level your Furnishing Trade Skill.
+Information in this section contains a recommended method to level your Furnishing Trade Skill.
 You are in no way restricted to this method.
-The first thing I want to make note of are the items you shouldn’t use to level.

 TIP: Trophies are a great way to earn experience if people need them crafted.
 The first tier of trophies will show in your learned recipes list while the others are artifact crafts and will not be visible unless you have the right item.
 This means you can craft them as long as you have the right level!
 (It’s not efficient to level with only trophies due to the rare drops required to craft them)

 Solvents have very little use outside of stains and it is very common for players to use them as a leveling method for Furnishing to remove excess solvent.
 While they are used for gems, it doesn’t matter what tier is used as it doesn’t change the yield chances for cutting/fusing gems.
 Additionally, stains’ experience yields are 1 tier below what they unlock, so it’s not a complete loss of experience if used.
 It’s common practice for players to utilize stains to level their furnishing to max.